 To get access to the library, simply subscribe to my newsletter with the form at the bottom of the post and you will be sent the password immediately so you can download the pattern.
 Then click on the library link, click to enter the password protected area, type in the password and then poof! the list of free patterns and tutorials will appear.

-- Halloween House No. 12 Pattern PDF
+- Halloween House No. 12 Pattern PDF or SVG Pattern

 - Tracing paper (if that is your preferred transfer method)

 - Aleene’s Tacky Glue or other PVA glue